AlibabaCloudDocs/oss/intl.en-US/Product Introduction/What is OSS?.md

 ## Migrate data to OSS

-You can use Alibaba Cloud Data Online Migration to migrate data from a third-party storage service to OSS or between OSS buckets, such as Amazon Web Services \(AWS\), Google Cloud, Tencent Cloud, Qiniu Cloud, Huawei Cloud, and Baidu Cloud.
+You can use Alibaba Cloud Data Online Migration to migrate data from a third-party storage service to OSS or between OSS buckets, such as Amazon Web Services \(AWS\) and Google Cloud.
 For more information, see [Data Online Migration](https://www.alibabacloud.com/help/product/94157.htm).

 Assume that you must migrate terabytes or petabytes of data to OSS.
 You can use the Data Offline Migration \(Lighting Cube\) service when the insufficient local low-bandwidth and high expansion costs are taken into consideration.
 For more information, see [What is Data Transport?](/intl.en-US/Product Introduction/What is Data Transport?.md)